 A bit of give and take

 Whilst Japanese people may want to undertake English lessons for a variety of reasons, mostly, they are after two things – improving conversational skills in English and talking to someone non-Japanese.
 The Japanese schooling system places great weight on rote memory for examinations.
-As a result, you find students who possess excellent understanding of English grammar and vocabulary but are unable to use that knowledge effectively and fluently in conversations.
+As a result, you find students who possess an excellent understanding of English grammar and vocabulary but are unable to use that knowledge effectively and fluently in conversations.
 Thus, Japanese people are often looking to hone their conversational skills.
 However, it is also an opportunity for them to engage with and converse with a foreigner.
 Given that the population of Japan is over 98% Japanese, they rarely get the opportunity to speak to foreigners, and as such, Japanese people are often very eager to learn about your country, culture, and history.

 I think this is especially true for freelance teachers as the classes are often conducted at student’s homes, or at bars and cafes (in informal contexts), where they feel more comfortable engaging in open conversation.
 Free-lance teaching is also cheaper for the student than taking classes with an English language company, making the student more relaxed about the learning process.
-I can imagine studying at English language companies, which are pretty expensive, would require more emphasis on language structure and student focused learning.
+I can imagine studying at English language companies, which are pretty expensive, would require more emphasis on language structure and student-focused learning.
 Although, having said that, the majority of the large Japanese language institutes advertise the “Eikaiwa” (英会話) approach, which means “English conversation meeting”.
 The focus is just conversation building, which they refer to as “level(ing) up” your English.

 That said, it doesn’t mean I did not teach.
-There is an expectation on you to be able to provide valuable feedback on their language ability and provide corrections and ways for improvement.
+There is an expectation for you to be able to provide valuable feedback on their language ability and provide corrections and ways for improvement.
 I was just able to do all of that whilst having an open and interesting conversation with students.
 As a result, I found that undertaking English lessons in Japan to be an incredibly interesting and enriching experience as I was not only able to learn about Japanese people, life, history, and culture, but also able to impart some of my own life experiences on students.

 A stepping-stone to something else